CogentRedTester/mpv-file-browser/README.md

 See [here](/file-browser-keybinds.json).

 ## Add-ons
-Add-ons are extra scripts that add parsing support for non-native filesystems.
+Add-ons are ways to add extra features to file-browser, for example adding support for network file servers like ftp, or implementing virtual directories in the root like recently opened files.
 They can be enabled by setting `addon` script-opt to yes, and placing the addon file into the `~~/script-modules/file-browser-addons/` directory.

 Browsing filesystems provided by add-ons should feel identical to the normal handling of the script, but they may require extra commandline tools be installed.

-Since addons are loaded programatically from the addon directory it is possible for anyone to write their own addon to parse custom directory structures.
+Since addons are loaded programatically from the addon directory it is possible for anyone to write their own addon.
 Instructions on how to do this are available [here](addons/README.md).

 ### [http-browser](addons/http-browser.lua)